Least-Squares Finite Element Methods for nonlinear problems: A unified framework: A unified framework

-Integrating AFEM-loop and forcing sequence into the inexact Newton method, the convergence properties of the resulting algorithm for solving nonlinear Least-Squares problems can be established in the following theorem. \begin{theorem} Let assumptions \ref{ass_linear} and \ref{ass_lipschitz} hold true and $K(u)$ be Fréchet differentiable in $S$.
-Moreover, let $(u^*,\sigma^*) \in S\times \Sigma$ denotes a solution of $\mathcal{R}(\bfu)=0$.
-Then, the convergence of Algorithm \ref{alg:AFEM} implies that there exists $\varepsilon>0$ such that for any initial guess $\bfu_0$ in $B(\bfu^*, \varepsilon)$, it holds: \begin{itemize} \item[(a)] The inexact Newton method is well-defined and generates a sequence $(\bfu_n)$ which converges to $\bfu^*$. \item[(b)] $\bfu^*$ is the unique solution of $\mathcal{R}(\bfu)=0$ in $B(\bfu^*, \varepsilon)$. \item[(c)] The sequence $(\bfu_n)$ generated by Algorithm \ref{alg:cap}, converges superlinearly. \item[(d)] If addionally $K'$ is Lipschitz continuous on $B(\bfu^*,\varepsilon)$, then $(\bfu_n)$ generated by Algorithm \ref{alg:cap} converges quadratically. \end{itemize} \end{theorem} \begin{proof} Theorem \ref{thm:normequivalence} establishes the critical norm equivalence \eqref{eq:generalEnergy}, ensuring well-posedness of the Least-Squares functional.
-Assumption \ref{ass_linear} and the Fréchet differentiability of $K(u)$ shows that $\mathcal{R}(\bfu)$ is Fréchet differentiability for all $\bfu \in U \subset S$.
+\begin{theorem} Let assumptions \ref{ass_linear} and \ref{ass_lipschitz} hold true and $K$ be Fréchet differentiable in $S$.
+Moreover, let $(u^*,\sigma^*) \in S\times \Sigma$ denote a solution of $\mathcal{R}(\bfu)+\bff=0$.
+Then, the convergence of Algorithm \ref{alg:AFEM} implies that there exists $\varepsilon>0$ such that for any initial guess $\bfu_0$ in $B(\bfu^*, \varepsilon)$, it holds: \begin{itemize} \item[(a)] The inexact Newton method is well-defined and generates a sequence $(\bfu_n)$ which converges to $\bfu^*$. \item[(b)] $\bfu^*$ is the unique solution of $\mathcal{R}(\bfu)=0$ in $B(\bfu^*, \varepsilon)$. \item[(c)] The sequence $(\bfu_n)$ generated by Algorithm \ref{alg:cap}, converges superlinearly. \item[(d)] If additionally $K'$ is Lipschitz continuous on $B(\bfu^*,\varepsilon)$, then $(\bfu_n)$ generated by Algorithm \ref{alg:cap} converges quadratically. \end{itemize} \end{theorem} \begin{proof} Theorem \ref{thm:normequivalence} establishes the critical norm equivalence \eqref{eq:generalEnergy}, ensuring well-posedness of the Least-Squares functional.
+Assumption \ref{ass_linear} and the Fréchet differentiability of $K$ imply that $\mathcal{R}$ is Fréchet differentiable for all $\bfu \in S\times \Sigma \subset \bV$.
 With these properties in place, the conditions required to apply Theorem \ref{thm:inexactgn} are satisfied.
-Specifically, the inexact Newton method is well-defined and converges under the forcing sequence condition \eqref{eq:forcing}. \end{proof} The results so far demonstrate that the combination of norm equivalence, adaptive refinement through the AFEM-loop, and the inexact Newton framework ensures robust convergence of the Gauss-Newton method.
-One can now build on these previous results to focus on the use of the Least-Squares functional in posteriori error estimation.
-First, the assumptions \ref{ass_linear} and \ref{ass_lipschitz} are are shown to imply the norm-equivalence of the nonlinear Least-Squares functional, which in turn forms the basis for deriving reliable and efficient a posteriori error estimates.
-It is important to note that, unlike the previous results, this analysis does not assume the Fréchet differentiability of $K(u)$, allowing the use of the error estimate for a broader class of nonlinear problems. \begin{theorem} Let $(u,\sigma) \in U\times \Sigma$ solve the underlying PDE and the assumptions \ref{ass_linear} and \ref{ass_lipschitz} hold true.
-Then the Least-Squares functional \eqref{eq:ls_general} is a reliable and efficient error estimator, i.e. it holds
+Specifically, the inexact Newton method is well-defined and converges under the forcing sequence condition \eqref{eq:forcing}. \end{proof}